rfueston/mtqbwy/mtqbwy/README.md

 - 429 Too Many Requests: issue if you load local. need to run on ip address to allow imgur to bypass 429.
 - I did not add a way to save state so refresh will clear state.
 If I were to add it I would create a temp state inside Firebase real-time database and clear either with a user button or on a new search.
 - Since project did not include automation I did not include set IDs for UI elements.
+- Ran into an annoying node module error due to arm64 with node 20 on mac.
+If you run into this issue I can provide the legacy dependencies or node_module if needed